bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 {{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:1257b902s/full/full/0/default.jpg" caption="Caption 1" class="figure-right" >}}

-\[Intro sentance\] It overlays streetcar and subway lines in Boston.
+This overlay of Boston proper from around 1894 includes the streetcar and subway lines in Boston.
 At the time, almost all of the subway lines were on the original land of the Shawmut peninsula.
 You can see {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:1257b902s/1393,3023,716,484/full/0/default.jpg">}}here{{</popup>}} that the subway line extends off into filled land at the corner of the Boston Public Gardens before transitioning into a streetcar.

-\[Were there any concerns about putting trains underground in filled land??\] When they extended the subway down Boyston Street, different considerations of construction had to be made because of the groundwater level and softer soil (had to use pilings, info from bosintransit)
+While the reason this map was made is unlear, the extension of the subway down Boyston Street needed different considerations for it's construction had to be made because of the groundwater level and softer soil.
+Knowing where Boston used to begin and end has practical applications as well.

+Of course, our collective fascination with Boston's changing shoreline didn't end after the 1800s.
+[Many modern maps](https://collections.leventhalmap.org/search?utf8=%E2%9C%93&search_field=all_fields&q=Boston+shoreline&range%5Bdate_facet_yearly_itim%5D%5Bbegin%5D=1950&range%5Bdate_facet_yearly_itim%5D%5Bend%5D=2022&commit=Apply) of Boston's landfill have a home in our collections, including one that was created here.

+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n560k/full/full/0/default.jpg" caption="Caption" class="figure-left" >}}

 This map of Boston over time breaks the city's landfill into three sections: the original land, land added before 1880 (incidentally the same year Winsor created his map) and land added after - up until 199...??.
 Some of the last areas to be filled in were the (airport)\[https://www.leventhalmap.org/articles/olmsted-to-airport-east-boston-and-urban-development\] and the South Boston Waterfront - also called the Seaport - which has been extended beyond the outlines of this 1990s\[?\] sattelite photograph.

-As many people want to see what neighborhoods used to look like or what shorelines used to be in their specific neighborhoods, they may turn to these maps, or Atlascope, or maybe even georeferencing their own map from one of the ones in our collections.
+As many people want to see what neighborhoods used to look like or what shorelines used to be in their specific neighborhoods, they may turn to these overlays, georeferenced maps, or tools like [Atlascope](atlascope.leventhalmap.org).

 {{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n701t/full/full/0/default.jpg" caption="Boston flooding impact with 36 inches of sea-level rise from [Climate Ready Boston](https://www.boston.gov/sites/default/files/embed/2/20161207_climate_ready_boston_digital2.pdf) report" class="figure-right" >}}